Pilot Program for Graduate/Professional Students

 - Reading discussion group - The Dyson Diversity Council’s Graduate Student Committee (DDC), in collaboration with the Graduate Student Association (GSA) of the Dyson School of Applied Economics and Management, will host a reading group relating to diversity and inclusion of underrepresented backgrounds in the academic workplace for economics.
 Project leaders include Anthony Ponce, second-year PhD Student in the Dyson School of Applied Economics and Management; and Emil R. Kee-Tui, a second-year PhD student in Dyson in the field of development economics.

-- "Life Transitioning Closet" - QGrads (LGBTQ+ Graduate Student Association) and Trans Empowerment Programming at the LGBT Resource Center will collaborate to offer a donation-based community closet with gender-affirming clothes to queer, trans, and non-binary students who are going through a transitory period of gender identity and expression.
-Project leaders include Yue Zhang, a first-year PhD Student in Biophysics; Gundeep Singh, a third-year PhD student in Biophysics; and Nik Pasqualini, a fourth-year PhD student in music & sound studies.
+- "Life Transitions Closet" - QGrads (LGBTQ+ Graduate Student Association) and Trans Empowerment Programming at the LGBT Resource Center will collaborate to offer a donation-based community closet with gender-affirming clothes to queer, trans, and non-binary students who are going through a transitory period of gender identity and expression.
+Project leaders include Yue Zhang, a first-year PhD Student in Biophysics; Gundeep Singh, a third-year PhD student in Biophysics; and Alex Pasqualini, a fourth-year PhD student in music & sound studies.

 - “CBE Diversity Day” – Planned and executed by CBE’s Diversity and Inclusion Program (DIP) with the support of the CBE department, an all-day event will offer various sessions related to diversity topics and serve as a networking opportunity for undergraduate, graduate, and professional student attendees.
 Project leaders include William (Will) Tait, a PhD candidate in the Chemical and Biomolecular Engineering department; Richard Huang, a graduate student in the Chemical and Biomolecular Engineering department; Luis Nieves-Rosado, a graduate student in the Chemical and Biomolecular Engineering department.